Department of Bioengineering

 162. Signals and Systems for Bioengineers

-Origin and characteristics of bioelectric, bio- optical, and bioacoustic signals generated from biological systems.
+Origin and characteristics of bioelectric, bio-optical, and bioacoustic signals generated from biological systems.
 Behavior and response of biological systems to stimulation.
 Acquisition and interpretation of signals.
 Signal processing methods include FFT spectral analysis and time-frequency analysis.
 Laboratory component will include modeling of signal generation and analysis of signals such as electrocardiogram (ECG), electromyogram (EMG), and vocal sound pressure waveforms.
-Also listed as BIOE 212.
-Prerequisites: BIOE 10, AMTH 106, COEN 45 or 44, PHYS 33.
-Co-requisite: BIOE 162L.
+Prerequisites: BIOE 10, BIOE 45, ELEN 50, AMTH 106.
+Corequisite: BIOE 162L.
 (4 units)

 162L.
 Signals and Systems for Bioengineers Laboratory